 In 1h30 the whole Vallot evacuation operation is accomplished.The press will be unanimous to celebrate the feat of the Alouettes.

 But what about the two castaways?

-Boulet takes off at 10h50, followed closely by the second Alouette - pilot Gérard Henry - with colonel Nollet on board.
-Boulet hovers over the Crashed S58, a whirlwind of powdery snow envelops the crashed S58.
-The three men look closely but no one shows up, they see no sign of life.
+Boulet takes off at 10h50, followed closely by the second Alouette - pilot Gérard Henry - Boulet hovers over the Crashed S58, a whirlwind of powdery snow envelops the crashed S58.
+They look closely but no one shows up, they see no sign of life.
 Persuaded that Vincendon and Henry are dead or living their last moments, they fly away..